3-Round-Stones/callimachus/README.txt

 * Window Vista
 * Window 7

-If using a 64bit Linux host, you must create your own libjnotify.so file for the server to read runtime changes in the webapps directory.
+If using a 64bit Linux host and you want to use the webapps directory (not required), you must create your own libjnotify.so file for the server to read runtime changes in the webapps directory.
 - 1) Download http://sourceforge.net/projects/jnotify/files/jnotify/jnotify-0.93/jnotify-lib-0.93.zip
 - 2) Extract jnotify-native-linux-0.93-src.zip
 - 3) Edit the JDK include paths in Release/subdir.mk